hexagoncircle/ryan-mulligan-dev/src/blog/sticky-header-scroll-shadow.md

 {% codepen "https://codepen.io/hexagoncircle/pen/qBMeWqo", "result", "400" %}

 An element that I've decidedly dubbed an "intercept"—naming is hard and this felt right in the moment—is created and inserted above the page header at the top of the page.
-Inspect the <abbr title="Document Object Model">DOM</abbr> and we'll find:
+If we open the browser dev tools and inspect the <abbr title="Document Object Model">DOM</abbr>, we'll find:

 ```html
  <div data-observer-intercept></div>